-OTR will manage, protect and provide stewardship for the Truckee River across all jurisdictional boundaries.
-Nevada Land Trust and Keep Truckee Meadows Beautiful act as lead agencies with the assistance and cooperation of a large Truckee River stakeholder group to fundraise and develop the plan.
+OTR works to implement the One Truckee River Management Plan.
+Nevada Land Trust and Keep Truckee Meadows Beautiful act as lead agencies in collaboration with the larger One Truckee River stakeholder group to execute the management plan.

 One Truckee River Partnership

 Mission: One Truckee River works to ensure a healthy, thriving, sustainable river connected to the hearts and minds of its community.

 Vision: One Truckee River is a collaboration of public and private partners working together to realize a Truckee River that flows clear and clean, quenches our thirst, sustains the river’s natural ecology, cultural resources and wildlife, and connects residents and visitors to unparalleled opportunities for recreation and regeneration.